 Battle of Humbleton Hill

-North west of Wooler, a road leads us into the valley of Glendale, passing the site of the Battle of Humbleton Hill.
-Here on the 13th August 1402, Harry ‘Hotspur’ Percy defeated and captured Earl Archibold Douglas, who was returning to Scotland with an army of ten thousand men, following a raid on Northumberland.
+On the 13th August 1402, it was here that Harry ‘Hotspur’ Percy defeated and captured Earl Archibold Douglas, who was returning to Scotland with an army of ten thousand men following a raid on Northumberland.
 The Scots had taken up position on the slopes of the hill, but were heavily defeated by the superior skills of the English archers.

-Hotspur was not given much credit for his victory by King Henry IV, who arrogantly claimed the ransom money for the release of the Scottish prisoners.
-This snub infuriated Percy and it was probably this that eventually led the great Northumbrian warrior into rebellion against the King.
-A rebellion that ultimately resulted in Hotspur’s death at the Battle of Shrewsbury in 1403.
+Hotspur was not given much credit for his victory by King Henry IV, who claimed the ransom money for the release of the Scottish prisoners.
+The snub infuriated Percy and it was possibly this that eventually led the great Northumbrian warrior into rebellion against the king.
+If so, it was a rebellion that ultimately resulted in Hotspur’s death at the Battle of Shrewsbury in 1403.

-The best known feature of Glendale, to the west of Wooler (the Glen is a tributary of the Till), is the distinctive outline of the hill called Yeavering Bell (1,182 ft).
-Its summit, is the site of the largest Iron Age fort in the north.
-Here there are the remains of 130 ancient huts.
-Good views of the Northumbrian countryside can be obtained from the top of Yeavering Bell, as described in Tomlinson’s Guide to Northumberland;
+Yeavering Bell’s summit is the site of the largest Iron Age fort in the North East.
+Here we can trace the remains of 130 ancient huts.
+Good views of the Northumbrian countryside can be obtained from the top of Yeavering Bell, as one writer in the 1880s noted: